Associated British Ports Holdings Ltd

 Hakim Drissi Kaitouni joined the Board of Associated British Ports Holdings Ltd in July 2015.
 Mr. Drissi Kaitouni has been the Managing Director of Wren House Infrastructure (WHI) since he founded it in October 2013 with US$5 billion of equity funding.
 Mr. Drissi Kaitouni is responsible for all WHI’s activities globally and is a member of its investment committee.
 He leads and coordinates all aspects of WHI’s mandate and business areas, including investments origination, execution and asset management.
 He drove WHI’s investments in Thames Water, Associated British Ports, Global Power Generation, Viesgo Infraestructuras Energéticas, London City Airport and Australia’s Transgrid.
 Prior to setting up Wren House, Mr. Drissi Kaitouni served as a senior banker in the Corporate Finance and Mergers & Acquisitions team within the Investment Banking Department of BoA Merrill Lynch based in London and New York.
 He is also non-executive board member of London City Airport and Viesgo Infraestructuras Energéticas where he chairs and is a member of committees of the board.
 He is an Alliance Member of the Atlantic Council.
 Mr. Drissi Kaitouni holds a bachelor degree in Computer Science from Queens College.

 John Coghlan joined the Board of Associated British Ports Holdings Ltd in March 2016.
-He is a Non- Executive Director and Chairman of the Audit Committee of Severn Trent PLC, and is a Non-Executive Director and Chairman of the Remuneration Committee of Lavendon PLC.
-He also chairs Freight Transport Association of Ireland.
+He is a Non- Executive Director and Chairman of the Audit Committee of Severn Trent PLC.
+John also chairs the Freight Transport Association of Ireland.
 Mr Coghlan was previously Deputy Chief Executive and Group CFO of Exel PLC, where he spent 11 years from 1995 to 2006 until the takeover by Deutsche Post/DHL.
 Over the years since 2006, he has been a director of several publicly-quoted and private equity-owned companies across a variety of sectors.
 Prior to Exel PLC, he spent 8 years at the industrial company, Tomkins PLC, in a variety of financial roles, and 7 years at Arthur Andersen, where he qualified as a Chartered Accountant.
+In July 2017, John became a member of the Group Board and Chair of the Audit & Risk Committee at Clarion Housing Group.
 Mr Coghlan received a Business degree from University College, Cork in Ireland.

 John Rishton joined the Board in November 2016.
 He is a Non- Executive Director and Chairman of the Audit Committees at Unilever, Informa and Serco.
-He was previously a Non-Executive Director and Chair of the Audit Committees at Rolls-Royce and Allied Domecq.
+He was appointed to the board of MAF (Majid Al Futtaim) a subsidiary of a privately owned property business based in Dubai.
+He was previously Non-Executive Director and Chair of the Audit Committees at Rolls-Royce and Allied Domecq.
 John was Chief Executive of Rolls-Royce from 2011 until July 2015 when he retired.
 Prior to this he was Chief Executive of Ahold, a Dutch supermarket company where he worked from 2006 until 2011.
 Before this he worked for British Airways for 11 years and was CFO from 2001 until 2005.
 John started his executive career at Ford Motor Company where he worked for 16 years in the Finance Department.
 John is a Fellow of the Chartered Institute of Management Accountants and has an economics degree from Nottingham University.

 Alternate Non-Executive Directors

-Peter Hofbauer was appointed alternate director in March 2016.
-Mr Hofbauer joined Hermes Infrastructure in late 2010 as Head of Infrastructure and is responsible for co-ordinating the team’s activities and infrastructure investments.
-He chairs the infrastructure investment committee.
-Peter has over 30 years financial services experience including 28 years of global infrastructure investing.
-His previous roles include Global Head of Infrastructure at Babcock & Brown where he was involved in the origination and management of more than 170 assets ($25 billion of infrastructure assets globally) over 20 years, and Associate Director at Westpac Banking Corporation, focusing on project finance and advisory services.
-Mr Hofbauer qualified as a Bachelor of Business at Swinburne University of Technology, Melbourne.
-He is a Member of the Institute of Chartered Accountants in Australia and a Member of the Tax Institute (Australia).
+Peter Hofbauer has over 30 years of financial services experience including 27 years of global infrastructure investing.
+He joined Hermes Infrastructure in late 2010 as Head of Infrastructure and has since led the successful fundraising and deployment of Hermes GPE Infrastructure Fund LP, the Management Committee.
+His previous roles include Global Head of Infrastructure at Babcock & Brown where he was involved in the origination and management of more than 170 assets ($25 billion) of infrastructure assets globally) and Associate Director at Westpac Banking Corporation, focusing on project finance and advisory services.
+Peter qualified as a Bachelor of Business at Swinburne University, Melbourne.
+He is a Chartered Accountant and a Chartered Tax Advisor.

 Philip Butcher was appointed alternate director in June 2016.
 He is a Principal at Canada Pension Plan Investment Board (CPPIB) and is based in London.
 Prior to joining CPPIB in 2012, Mr Butcher worked at Macquarie Capital in Toronto where he started out in the Telecom, Media, Entertainment and Technology advisory team, and subsequently moved to the Infrastructure advisory team working on principal transactions and 3rd party mandates.
 Mr Butcher holds an MBA from London Business School and a Bachelor of Commerce from the University of Toronto.